Vio-Starscape/Market/README.md

 [Here it is!](https://drive.google.com/file/d/1K_Dica7f4jhLrJqitCfr46AFVfhMP-7v/view?usp=sharing)

+(Note: I would of uploaded it here but due to size contraints Github won't let me)

 It is 5.2GB.
 It is in JSON.
 So uhhh

 Use Pandas, You will probably want to normalize and then chunk it.
 (Or at least that is what chat-gpt told me!)